History of Zimbabwe: Prehistory

 After losing their remaining South African lands in 1840, Mzilikazi and his tribe permanently settled the southwest of present-day Zimbabwe in what became known as Matabeleland, establishing Bulawayo as their capital.
 Mzilikazi then organised his society into a military system with regimental kraals, similar to those of Shaka, which was stable enough to repel further Boer incursions.
 During the pre-colonial period, the Ndebele social structure was stratified.
-It was composed of mainly three social groups, Zansi, Enhla and Amahole.
-The Zansi comprised the ruling class the original Khumalo people who migrated from south of Limpopo with Mzilikazi.
+It was composed mainly of three social groups, abeZansi, Enhla and Amahole.
+The Zansi were the ruling class of the original Khumalo people who migrated from south of Limpopo with Mzilikazi.
 The Enhla and Amahole groups were made up of other tribes and ethnics who had been incorporated into the empire during the migration.
 However, with the passage of time, this stratification has slowly disappeared The Ndebele people have for long ascribed to the worship of Unkunkulu as their supreme being.
 Their religious life in general, rituals, ceremonies, practices, devotion and loyalty revolves around the worship of this Supreme Being.
 However, with the popularisation of Christianity and other religions, Ndebele traditional religion is now uncommon.

 Mzilikazi died in 1868 and, following a violent power struggle, was succeeded by his son, Lobengula.
 King Mzilikazi had established the Ndebele Kingdom, with Shona subjects paying tribute to him.
-The nascent kingdom encountered European powers for the first time and Lonbengula signed various treaties with the various nations jostling for power in the region, playing them off one another in order to preserve the sovereignty of his kingdom and gain the aid of the Europeans should the kingdom become involved in a war.
+The nascent kingdom encountered European powers for the first time and Lobengula signed various treaties with the various nations jostling for power in the region, playing them off one another in order to preserve the sovereignty of his kingdom and gain the aid of the Europeans should the kingdom become involved in a war.